Back to overview

 A version of this workshop can be held for home schooling and it is also compatible with hybrid learning models.
 Please get in touch with the education team about the technical requirements (069 212 39898 or ).
 The workshop will be adapted to suit the age group of the participants.

-2. Workshop based on current exhibitions
+2. Workshop based on the current exhibition "SHEROES.
+Comic Art from Africa"

 1. Exhibition independent workshop